razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 As of this RFC, we will be defining rules of motion only for **Non-Realtime** interactions.

 Few examples of non-realtime motion are:
-1. Changing the size of a button on mouse hover for web
+1. Changing the size of a button on mouse hover
-2. Changing the opacity of a card on press mobile
+2. Changing the opacity of a card on press
 3. Fading out a modal when the user closes it